bentoml/BentoML/docs/source/guides/configurations.rst

 ``traffic``
 ^^^^^^^^^^^

 ``traffic`` in BentoML allows you to manage how requests are handled by your Service.
-This includes settings for timeout periods and maximum concurrent requests, which are helpful for optimizing the Service's responsiveness and load management.
-Specifically, you can use the following fields:
+It includes settings for managing request concurrency and ensuring timely responses, which are helpful for optimizing the Service's responsiveness and load management.
+The following fields are available:

 - ``timeout``: Determines the maximum time the Service will wait for a response to be sent back to the client.
 The default timeout is set to 60 seconds.
+- ``concurrency``: Represents the ideal number of simultaneous requests a Service is designed to handle.
+Concurrency helps optimize resource utilization and influences how BentoCloud autoscales your Service.
+By default, concurrency is set to allow infinite requests to avoid system bottlenecks.
-- ``max_concurrency``: Specifies the maximum number of requests that can be queued for processing by the Service.
+- ``max_concurrency``: Specifies the hard limit on the number of requests that can be processed simultaneously by a single Service instance.
 It helps you control the load and prevent the Service from being overwhelmed by too many simultaneous requests.
-If the max concurrency is reached, requests will be rejected returning ``429``.
-By default, there is no limit on the maximum concurrency.

-Here is an example:
+- ``external_queue``: A BentoCloud-specific field.
+When deploying a Service on BentoCloud with this field enabled, an external request queue is used to manage incoming traffic more effectively.
+This is done by queuing excess requests until they can be processed within the defined concurrency limits.

+For detailed information, see :doc:`/guides/concurrency`.
+Here is an example of configuring these settings in your Service definition:

 .. code-block:: python

+    @bentoml.service(
+        traffic={
+            "timeout": 120,
+            "concurrency": 10,
-    @bentoml.service(traffic={"timeout": 120, "max_concurrency": 50})
+            "max_concurrency": 50,
+            "external_queue": True,
+        }
+    )
     class MyService:
         # Service implementation